phipgn/sloppy_test/README.md

 # CI/CD Pipeline

 For the last 2 items of the to-do checklists, I cannot say that I have hands-on working experience (like how to set up and stuff) with them.
 But I have experience interacting with them.
-Based on those experience, I can understand and be able to create the diagrams that depict my understanding on these 2 items.
+Based on those experience, I can understand and be able to create the diagrams that depict my ideas and understanding on these 2 items.

 ![CICDPipeline](https://user-images.githubusercontent.com/22786385/115988399-c2d79680-a5e3-11eb-85cf-19354fa058ba.jpeg)